Absentee ballot: Philippines

 As provided by the Overseas Absentee Voting Act, absentee voting in Philippine elections is only available in certain circumstances, such as for Overseas Filipino Workers or other migrants.
-Votes must be cast in person at select polling places, such as a consulate office; mail-in ballots are an option for Filipinos in select countries.
+Before 2025, votes had to be cast in person at select polling places, such as consulate offices, or through mail-in ballots in select countries.
+However, internet voting was used for the first time during the 2025 general election in selected foreign posts.

 Local absentee voting as pursuant to Republic Act No. 7166 and Executive Order No. 157 is only available for members of the Armed Forces of the Philippines, Philippine National Police, and government personnel on duty on election day.
 The absentee voting in both overseas and local is still manual vote counting system.

 Recently, absentee voting in Hong Kong and Singapore was done through the optical scan voting due to COMELEC Resolution No. 8806 in the 2010 general elections.

 Absentee voters can only vote for candidates elected by the entire electorate: the President, Vice President, senators, and party-list representatives.